labor law guide

-Employers are required to pay non-exempt employees overtime at a rate of 1½ times their regular rate when they work more than 40 hours in a workweek.
+Employers are required to pay non-exempt employees overtime at a rate of 1½ times their regular rate when they have more than 40 hours worked in a workweek.

 The federal overtime rule laid out in the Fair Labor Standard Act stipulates that the minimum salary requirement for administrative, professional, and executive exemptions is $684 per week, or $35,568 per year.
 Workers making at least this salary level may be eligible for overtime based on their job duties.

 Hawaii does not require employers to provide meal breaks, other than a 30-minute break to minors 14 and 15 years of age.

 If an employer chooses to give a break according to federal law, breaks lasting 20 minutes or less must be paid.